mecid/mecid.github.io/_posts/2022-08-30-lock-screen-widgets-in-swiftui.md

 It would be best to remember that the system uses different rendering modes for lock screen and home screen widgets.
 The system provides us with three different rendering modes.

 1. Full-color mode for home screen widgets and watchOS complications supporting colors.
 And yes, you can also use WidgetKit to implement watchOS complications, starting with watchOS 9.
 2. Vibrant mode is where the system desaturates text, images, and gauges into monochrome and colors them properly for the Lock Screen background.
+Vibrant mode is also used in StandBy.
 3. The accented mode is used only on watchOS, where the system divides the widget into two groups, default and accented.
 The system colors the accented part of your widget with the tint color the user chooses in the watch face settings.

 > Look at my dedicated ["Building widgets in SwiftUI"](/2020/09/09/building-widgets-in-swiftui/) post to learn more about home screen widgets.